We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - other health conditions

 Puffy eyes generally aren’t a sign of a serious medical condition.
-However, you should contact your doctor if you have:
+However, contact your doctor if you have:

 - long-lasting puffy eyes

 - pain, irritation, or severe swelling in or around your eye

 - symptoms in other areas of your body